 Give yourself extra time to pay if you owe money

-Although over 111 million refunds were issued in 2019, you aren’t guaranteed to get one.
+Although over 49 million refunds have been issued this season, you aren’t guaranteed to get one.
 Changes in the tax law or your financial situation may lead to an unexpected tax bill.
 Imagine learning you owe a balance due at the last minute.
 If you don’t have enough money to cover the payment by Tax Day, you begin accumulating penalties and interest.
 Spare yourself the last minute stress and frustration.
 Get a jump start on your return as soon as possible.
 So, if you end up owing money, at least you’ll have time to save for the payment.

 Minimize stress and filing mistakes